 The following week, on September 23rd, The CBS Friday Night Movies would present Psycho.
 At least, that was the plan.

 On Monday, September 19th, CBS announced it was postponing its broadcast of Psycho due to concerns raised by some of its affiliates in the Midwest regarding the appropriateness of airing the movie following the murder of 21-year-old Valerie Jeanne Percy in Chicago the day before .
-She was killed at her family's Chicago home in Kenilworth, Illinois on Sunday, September 18th.
-Her father, Charles H. Percy, was in the middle of a campaign as Republican candidate for the U.S. Senate (he would go on to win and served in the Senate until 1985).
+She was killed at her family’s Chicago home in Kenilworth, Illinois on Sunday, September 18th.
+Her father, Charles H. Percy, was in the middle of a campaign for the United States Senate (he would go on to win and served in the Senate until 1985).

 The murder, which remains unsolved, made front page news across the country and led CBS affiliates in the Midwest to suggest “the film would be unsuitable in that area” .
 In place of Psycho, the network announced it would show Kings Go Forth, a 1958 drama set in World War II starring Frank Sinatra, Tony Curtis and Natalie Wood.
 CBS initially considered showing Psycho outside the Midwest but eventually decided to cancel it outright.

-(Unrelated to the CBS announcement, two television stations owned by the Westinghouse Broadcasting Company -- KDKA-TV in Pittsburg and KPIX in San Francisco -- announced on September 19th that they wouldn't be showing Psycho.
-After viewing the edited version of the movie the previous week, which cut about nine minutes of footage, "company officials and station representatives [...] found it 'unsuitable for family viewing'" .
-Obviously, the point became point once CBS cancelled the broadcast.)
+(Unrelated to the CBS announcement, two television stations owned by the Westinghouse Broadcasting Company — KDKA-TV in Pittsburgh and KPIX in San Francisco — announced on September 19th that they wouldn’t be showing Psycho.
+After viewing the edited version of the movie the previous week, which cut about nine minutes of footage, “company officials and station representatives […] found it ‘unsuitable for family viewing'” .
+Obviously, the point became moot once CBS cancelled the broadcast.)

 According to a September 21st United Press International article, “CBS executives began to have misgivings” about airing Psycho immediately after hearing about Valerie Percy’s murder .
 Broadcasting reported in its September 26th issue that the network had screened the first half of its edited version of the movie to affiliates via closed circuit television on September 19th, after which the decision was made to postpone (the second half was scheduled to be screened on September 20th but in light of the decision having already been made, that screening may have been cancelled) .